LucasRal/LucasRal/README.md

   I feel even more confident about my skills when I get the point of when to actually use a learning model over an alternative one given any constraints.

-- 🌱 I have recently been learning and continue to learn Big Data processing (The apache hadoop ecosystem) and advanced Deep Learning algorithms (CNN's, RNN's...) gradually.
+- 🌱 I've recently been learning and continue to learn Big Data processing (The apache hadoop ecosystem) and advanced Deep Learning algorithms (CNN's, RNN's...) gradually.
    Currently, I am an intern Data Engineer in an "IT industry of an international group".

 - 💞️ I’m open to any projects relative to data science and Machine Learning.